hardmanko/ofxCX/docs/audio.md

 --------------------------------------

 A CX_SoundBufferPlayer can have a single CX_SoundBuffer assigned to it as the active sound buffer.
 This means that you cannot play more than one sound at once with a CX_SoundBufferPlayer.
 This limitation is by design, but also by design there are ways to play multiple sounds at once.
 The preferred way involves merging together multiple CX_SoundBuffers using \ref CX::CX_SoundBuffer::addSound() "CX_SoundBuffer::addSound()".
 What this does is take a CX_SoundBuffer and add it to an another CX_SoundBuffer at a given offset.
-This guarantees that the two sounds will be played at the correct time relative to one another, because there is no additional statup latency when the second sound starts playing.
-For example:
+This guarantees that the two sounds will be played at the correct time relative to one another, because there is no latency when the second sound starts playing.
+An example of merging sound buffers:

 \code{.cpp}
 CX_SoundBuffer otherBuffer;